steeladept/steeladept.github.io/pages/zabbix/Zabbix4ProxyInstall.md

 4. /var/lib/mysql/binlog.####### is filling disk.
 To resolve, removed older binlog files.
 May be worth creating a logrotate entry for it, but must find out the ramifications of that.

+5. The Zabbix Agent should *always* point to the Zabbix Proxy it is monitoring.
+In this one case, set both SERVER= and SERVERACTIVE= to the localhost; aka 127.0.0.1 instead of the proxy you want it to be monitored from.
+This one change will increase proxy performance by an order of magnitude (I saw approximate performance numbers change from 60% utilization to about 3% proxy utilization by doing this one trick!)

 ---

 ## Next Steps ##